iconify/iconify-unplugin/README.md

 Some of these options can be overwritten for each icon by adding URL parameters.
 If both URL parameter and config value are set, URL parameter is used.

+### CSS modes

+Plugin supports several modes for rendering SVG+CSS icons, which can be set in "css" option or URL parameter:

+-   "import": styles are split in separate files, imported from package.
+This reduces duplication.
+-   "module": uses CSS modules.
+This is not advised because it generates much longer class names without providing any benefit.
+However, some frameworks, such as Next.js and Qwik, intentionally do not support importing css files, so this is an option if you are using one of those frameworks.
+-   "embed": embeds CSS in SVG using `<style>` tag.

+Default value is "import".

 ## Icon sets